In an era when everything we do is based online, it’s easy to forget how much time we’re actually spending connected to the virtual world.

 Types of internet addiction:

-- Gaming addiction: You’re so focused on playing online that it impairs other aspects of your life.
+- Gaming: You’re so focused on playing online that it impairs other aspects of your life.
 If you are forgoing sleep regularly, skipping meals, or neglecting relationships, these are telltale signs you might have a gaming addiction.

 - Compulsive information seeking: You are on the hunt constantly to find new information.
 While the quest for learning new items is a noble pursuit, the ease of info the internet provides might be overwhelming.
 People engaging in this can feel anxious, stressed and tired